JoanneBiltz/CTF-Writeups/2023_THM_AOC_Side_Quests/Snowy_ARMageddon/README.md

                 </body></html>
 ```

-Now run `telnet host 23` and we are inside the cam!
+Now run `telnet host 23` and you are inside the cam!

-Searching through the directories and files we found a username and password in /var/etc/umconfig.txt.
+Searching through the directories and files I found a username and password in /var/etc/umconfig.txt.

 ```
 TABLE=users